Bad behaviour, especially a child’s,

 ‘Above ground?
 Not so…’ Coda said, weighing the concept.
 ‘Can’t be.’

 ‘Note.
 A bust of Rook would not look out of place amongst the likes of Mozart and Shakespeare.
+All brows and gravity and storm-like.
 Anticipate demand for such artefact, holographic, 3D printed perhaps, make a fortune.
 Archive.’

 ‘Hand me the felt pouch.’